-The Shelter Team should identify those who might not be able to transport themselves to a shelter and develop a list of persons who can provide transportation.
+The Shelter Team should identify those who might not be able to transport themselves to a shelter.
+The team also should develop and maintain a list of persons who can provide transportation.

 This action sheet is produced as part of the Emergency Survival Program (ESP).
 ESP is an awareness campaign designed to increase emergency preparedness at home, in the community, at work and at school.
 ESP was developed by the County of Los Angeles.
-The California Governor's Office of Emergency Services (OES) and representatives from Southern California cities and counties assist in the development of campaign materials and in coordination of the campaign.
+The California Governor's Office of Emergency

+Services (OES) and representatives from Southern California cities and counties assist in the development of campaign materials and coordination of the campaign.